 In 2014, Holz helped to groom the team’s receivers while helping several free-agent acquisitions adapt into productive roles.
 Holz developed WR Andre Holmes, as he went on to set career highs with 47 receptions and 693 yards, and second-year WR Brice Butler emerged as a deep threat with 21 receptions and two touchdowns.

 Holz worked extensively with Oakland’s youthful receivers in 2013, helping second-year WR Rod Streater lead the team with 60 receptions and 888 yards.
-Streater also set a career single-game mark, collecting 130 receiving yards on seven catches and one touchdown against the New York Jets on Dec.
-8.
+Streater also set a career single-game mark, collecting 130 receiving yards on seven catches and one touchdown in Week 14.

 In 2012, Holz aided Streater, who become one of the most productive undrafted rookie players in recent NFL history.
-Streater’s 39 catches in 2012 were tied for third most among undrafted rookies since 2000, and fourth most by a Raider rookie.
+Streater’s 39 catches in 2012 were tied for third most among undrafted rookies since 2000, and fourth most by a Raider rookie at the time.